rahulk29/sram22/docs/column_circuits.md

 During read, BL at VDD, BR decreases from VDD.
 Read mux sets bl-read to one of the two.

+The same set of select signals are sent to each of the read muxes.

 ## Control Signals